Space-Axolotl/Event-Horizon/content/2. Game mechanics/Ship Roles.md

 ## Recon Officer
 Responsible for managing sensors, special equipment, and magical aid in battle, the Recon Officer is an important role in any ship engagement.

-As a Science Officer, you can take the following actions in ship combat:
+As a Recon Officer, you can take the following actions in ship combat:

 **_Point Scan_:** As an action, you may make an Intelligence (Investigation) roll against the AC of a ship within your sensor range.
 On a success, you may learn one piece of data about the ship from the following list: